nodejs/node/doc/api/crypto.md

 ```

 The `crypto.DEFAULT_ENCODING` property may be used to change the way the
 `derivedKey` is returned.
-This property, however, has been deprecated and use
+This property, however, is deprecated and use
 should be avoided.

 ```js